Trip Layer

 The Trip Layer showing flights over France.

-GeoJSON as Input
+GeoJSON Input

 GeoJSON data must contain LineString in its features' geometry.
 LineString must contain [longitude, latitude, altitude, timestamp].
 Valid timestamp formats include unix in seconds such as 1564184363 or in milliseconds such as 1564184363000.